Nested conformal prediction and quantile out-of-bag ensemble methods: Introduction

-In Appendix \ref{appsec:k-fold} we derive K-fold variants of jackknife+/cross-conformal in the nested framework and in Appendix \ref{appsec:sampling-nested}, we develop the other aggregated conformal methods of subsampling and bootstrap in the nested framework.
-In Appendix \ref{appsec:empty-case}, we discuss cross-conformal computation and the jackknife+ in the case when our nested sequence could contain empty sets.
-This is a subtle but important issue to address when extending these methods them to quantile-based nested sets of \citet{romano2019conformalized}, and thus relevant to QOOB as well.
-In Appendix~\ref{appsec:optimal-prediction-set} we interpret optimal conditionally-valid prediction sets (which are the level sets of the conditional density function) in the nested framework.
-Finally, Appendix \ref{appsec:proofs} contains all proofs.
+In Appendix~\ref{appsec:Equivalence}, we show that nested conformal is equivalent to the standard conformal prediction based on nonconformity scores.
+We also formulate full transductive conformal prediction in the nested framework.
+In Appendix~\ref{app:k-fold} we derive K-fold variants of jackknife+/cross-conformal in the nested framework and in Appendix~\ref{sec:sampling-nested}, we develop the other aggregated conformal methods of subsampling and bootstrap in the nested framework.
+In Appendix~\ref{app:empty-case}, we discuss cross-conformal computation and the jackknife+ in the case when our nested sequence could contain empty sets.
+This is a subtle but important issue to address when extending these methods to quantile-based nested sets of \citet{romano2019conformalized}, and thus relevant to QOOB as well.
+Appendix~\ref{appsec:proofs} contains all proofs.